turingschool-examples/challenges/rails-mini-project.markdown

 * an image can have many ideas and an idea can have many images
 * images can only be created by an admin user

+The most simplistic way to implement images is to store a url to an online image.
+If you're feeling fancy and want to upload your own images, check out [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) or [Paperclip](https://github.com/thoughtbot/paperclip).

 ### Code Review

 At 3:30, switch pairs.
 Spend 15 minutes reviewing each code base.